What causes wrinkles?

 How can I prevent wrinkles?

 This is the most important preventative measure you can take to protect your skin from worsening wrinkles.
-Sun protection includes sun avoidance as able (seek shade, wears hats and sunglasses, etc.), and should be supplemented with daily application of broad-spectrum SPF 30 or greater sunscreen with zinc oxide.
-You can purchase EltaMD sun protection here.
+Sun protection includes sun avoidance as able (seek shade, wears hats and sunglasses, etc.), and should be supplemented with daily application of broad-spectrum SPF 30 or greater sunscreen with zinc oxide like these EltaMD sunscreens here.

 Wrinkle prevention is another of many health reasons to stop smoking.